 Many have lauded these trends, arguing that they bring resources, fresh ideas, and innovative solutions to social problems, offering a much-needed corrective to years of inefficient management and lack of results in the nonprofit sector.
 Certainly, the Gates Foundation and other philanthropies launched by business leaders of the new economy have put previously unimaginable levels of resources toward experimental solutions in the areas of health and education, among others.
 And nonprofits or hybrid ventures that are challenged to be more accountable and efficient may ultimately develop better programs for their beneficiaries.

 Take the social enterprise Digital Divide Data, which I have studied for the past eight years in my research at Cornell University.
 DDD’s mission is to provide economic opportunities to the disadvantaged young people by training and employing them in an operationally sustainable IT outsourcing business.
 By hiring them to work on actual client projects with real deadlines, DDD provides their intended beneficiaries—high school graduates who are physically disabled due to landmines or polio—with more realistic work experience.
 DDD “graduates” get an estimated $110,000 increase in lifetime earnings.
-For each success story, there are countless other organizations in which combining profits and purpose has been much more problematic.

 Yet for each success story, there are countless other organizations in which combining profits and purpose has been much more problematic, even detrimental to the very constituencies that are supposed to benefit.
 In the field of microfinance, which aims to address global poverty by providing loans to people who would otherwise not have access to financial institutions, some of the most prominent organizations have been accused of prioritizing their own financial gain over helping people in need.